Drax the Destroyer: Creation and early life

 While driving through a desert with his wife and daughter, Arthur Douglas' car is attacked by a spaceship piloted by Thanos, who thinks the humans have seen him.
 His daughter, Heather, survives the crash and is adopted by Thanos' father, Mentor, and raised on Titan.
 She later becomes Moondragon.

-Needing a champion to combat the threat from Thanos, Mentor and the Titan god Kronos capture Douglas' spirit and place it in a powerful new body.
+Needing a champion to combat the threat from Thanos, Mentor and his father Kronos capture Douglas' spirit and place it in a powerful new body.
 He is rechristened "Drax the Destroyer", and his sole purpose is to kill Thanos.
 With Iron Man, Drax battles Thanos and the Blood Brothers, but Thanos escapes.
 While trying to prevent Thanos from getting the Cosmic Cube, Drax's memories are restored to him.
 After seeing Captain Marvel defeat Thanos, Drax attacks Captain Marvel for robbing him of his purpose.
 Drax wanders space in grim contemplation, searching for a resurrected Thanos.
 By the time he learns that Thanos had managed to rematerialize himself, Thanos has once again been destroyed in battle with Captain Marvel, the Avengers, and Adam Warlock.
 Alongside Captain Marvel, Drax battles ISAAC, Stellarax, Lord Gaea, Elysius, and Chaos.

 Some time later, Drax, possessed by an alien entity, battles his daughter Moondragon and the superhero Thor.
 After Drax recovers, he and Moondragon journey through space in search of knowledge.
 Eventually, they come upon the planet Ba-Banis, a world of humanoid aliens caught in a vast civil war.
 Moondragon uses her mental powers to quell the conflict and then decides to set herself up as the world's goddess.
 Drax recognizes that her ambitions are ignoble and so sends their ship to Earth with a holographic distress message.
 The Avengers respond and discover Moondragon's world of mentally enforced tranquility.
 Freed by the Avengers from his daughter's mental domination, Drax advances toward her, seeking to end her menace.
 To stop him, Moondragon mentally forces Drax's life essence to vacate his artificial body.